kuiperzone/PupNet-Deploy/README.md

 <a id="changelog"></a>

 #### Changelog (AppChangeFile)
 PupNet version 1.4 introduced the `AppChangeFile` configuration property.
-This gives the path to a changelog file which must use a predefined but simple format, or a README file which contains such formatted changelog information.
+This gives the path to a plain text changelog file (i.e. "CHANGES") which must use a predefined but simple format.

 PupNet will parse the file and extract relevant change information.
 This is used to expand the `${APPSTREAM_CHANGELOG_XML}` macro variable which may optionally be used within the `<release>` element of your AppStream metadata file.
-This means that lengthy version change information need only be specified once (in a changelog or README file).
+This means that lengthy version change information need only be specified once.

 Version change information is to be provided as one or more version release sections prefixed with '+' and a leading version number, and suffixed with trailing date.
 Subsequent change items are prefixed with '-', as shown below.